pulumi/pulumi-oci/sdk/python/README.md

 ### Node.js (JavaScript/TypeScript)

-To use from JavaScript or TypeScript in Node.js, install using either `npm`:
+To use with JavaScript or TypeScript in Node.js, install using either `npm`:

 ```bash
 npm install @pulumi/oci